CopterExpress/clover/docs/en/auto_setup.md

 - Connect to Raspberry Pi via SSH.

    Web access is the easiest way.
-Follow the instructions in the article [SSH Access] (ssh.md # web access).
+Follow the instructions in the article [SSH Access](ssh.md # web access).

 - You can change the name and password of the network if you want to.
 See the article "[Network Settings] (network.md # change-password-or-ssid-network-name)".
 The remaining operations with the network are unnecessary.